 Racial inequality in banking is an open secret that many black communities have known about for decades.
 The denial of service to the black and Hispanic community has deepened the wealth gap between minorities and the white community which has only served to worsen the economic issues already plaguing these poorer communities.

 Organizations such as The Change Company are helping black and Latino individuals and businesses get a foothold in financial affairs and could help to shorten the 10x median pay gap between the black and white communities.
 By issuing personal loans and mortgages with reasonable and respectable rates that were once only enjoyed by white people, the prospect of abolishing under banking and increasing black homeownership is now a reality.

 JPMorgan Chase – Advancement of Racial Equity

-The long-established banking institution of JPMorgan Chase has vowed a $30 billion package to help the black community by advancing racial equality.
+The long-established banking institution of JPMorgan Chase has vowed a $30 billion package to help the black community by advancing racial equality and counteracting racial inequality.
 Reportedly, the finances will contribute towards such things as abolishing systemic racism in the banking sector by expanding affordable housing programs.
 Refinancing has also been promised which could help many people get out of debt while the bank has also pledged a comprehensive business plan for non-white entrepreneurs.